lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 However, what we wanted to know was how the force affects initiation.
 To determine this, we will need to know the force at which events were started.
 To do this, we compare the `track_start_time` we just computed to the time in the force channel.
 What we want is the index with the smallest distance to our track start time.
-We can use `np.argmin()` for this, which will return the index of the minimum value in a list.
+We can use :func:`numpy.argmin()` for this, which will return the index of the minimum value in a list.
 Once we have the index, we can quickly look up the force for each track start position::